 A number of helpful advice sheets called ‘Speakers Handy Hints’ can be found on the Member’s Area of this website.

 Keep well hydrated

 KNOW YOUR NATIONAL SPEAKERS

-Sue found her voice through flowers when she accidentally agreed to be chairman of her local flower club.
+Sue found her voice through flowers, when she accidentally agreed to be chairman of her local flower club.
 It has taken her on a wonderful journey which she is very thankful for.
-She qualified as an Area Speaker in the Wessex and Jersey Area of NAFAS in 2010 and then went on to pass her National test in York in 2012.
-In October 2016 she became the Chairman of the NAFAS National Speakers Committee.
+She qualified as an Area Speaker in the Wessex and Jersey Area of NAFAS and then went on to pass her National test in York.
 Sue is also on the Kent Area list as a demonstrator, judge and teacher.

 Elizabeth says she ‘discovered’ NAFAS late in her life.
 However, since she ‘discovered’ NAFAS she has embraced with enthusiasm all four disciplines.
 Past chairman of the National Speakers Committee.
 A keen gardener and plantaholic!
 Many of her talks involve plants and the history of their introduction to the UK and Ireland.
 Elizabeth was Chairman of the National Speakers’ Committee from 2013-216.

 Carol joined NAFAS in 1984 and is a National Speaker, Past Chairman of the National Speakers Committee and a qualified Adjudicator and Instructor.

 Returning to the Cheshire area after living for many years in the Far East her talk, ‘A More Exotic Place’, is an in depth look at Hong Kong and also at China under the reign of Mao Tse Tung.
 Her collection of large Eastern visual aids brings the talk to life.
 As a complete contrast, ‘Meadows & Memories’, which is about wild plants and conservation looks back at the Staffordshire countryside enjoyed during her early years.